j-marple-dev/AYolov2/README.md

     - Default training configurations are defined in [train_config.yaml](res/configs/cfg/train_config.yaml).
     - You may want to change `batch_size`, `epochs`, `device`, `workers`, `label_type` along with your model, dataset, and training hardware.
     - Be cautious to change other parameters.
-It may affects training results.
+It may affect training results.

   </details>